 It would like to.
-The centre runs training programmes and conferences, and a few years back put on an international event with IFCA and the ICC.
+The centre runs training programmes and conferences, and a few years back put on an international event with the IFCA and ICC.
 It plans to modernise its rules soon (the current rules are UNCITRAL-based) and it hopes that more public corporations will start to insert its clause when writing contracts.

-Common Court of Justice and Arbitration (CCJA) (Abidjan, Côte d’Ivoire (established by OHADA)
+Common Court of Justice and Arbitration (CCJA) (Abidjan, Côte d’Ivoire (established by OHADA))

 Why’s it worth a closer look?

 The CCJA is one of the main institutions in Africa and the institution for OHADA law disputes.
 The CCJA itself is the supervisory court for OHADA, so as well as confirming and appointing arbitrators and administering OHADA rules arbitrations, it also acts as the supervisory court for arbitrations conducted under its banner.

 It’s not the ICC but it’s not a start-up either.